North Pacific right whale: The challenge of finding right whales

 Distinctive V-shaped blow of a right whale in the Bristol Bay feeding ground Alaska (Identification of a whale as a right whale requires more than just a photo of the blow shape because some gray whales can also produce V-shaped blows.)

 A threshold problem for conserving this species is locating them.
 Other right whale species can reliably be found on their feeding grounds (North Atlantic right whale), or on their wintering grounds (both North Atlantic and Southern right whale).
 In contrast, there are no reliable places where researchers can find North Pacific right whales.
-In the eastern portion of their range, there are so few whales that researchers have described it looking for a needle in a haystack.
-In the western portion of their range, the ability of researchers to find right whales in the Sea of Okhotsk and Kuril Islands is greatly hindered by the difficulty and expense of getting access to these areas which are in Russian territorial waters and EEZ, and by the fog that makes visibility minimal.
+In the eastern portion of their range, there are so few whales that researchers have described the search as looking for a needle in a haystack.
+In the western portion of their range, the ability of researchers to find right whales in the Sea of Okhotsk and Kuril Islands is greatly hindered by the difficulty and expense of getting access to these areas, which are in Russian territorial waters and EEZ, and by the fog that makes visibility minimal.

+The species is so rare that the National Marine Fisheries Service had only intermittent success in locating North Pacific right whales in the southeast Bering Sea and Gulf of Alaska for decades.
+Small numbers of right whales were located in the Bering Sea in 1966 and 1997-2004.
 Until recently nearly all the records of North Pacific right whales have been visual observations from ships or from shore.
-However, on their summer grounds in the Bering Sea and Gulf of Alaska, the sea conditions are frequently so rough, windy and/or foggy that detection of right whales known to be present is problematic.
-In 2015, a NOAA research cruise in the Bering Sea off Kodiak focused on finding right whales detected acoustic signals on two occasions from a right whale, but in neither case were the researchers able to visually locate the whales.
-Previous NOAA dedicated ship surveys in the southeast Bering Sea also have had only sporadic success in visibly locating right whales.
+However, on their summer grounds in the Bering Sea and Gulf of Alaska, the sea conditions are frequently so rough, windy, and/or foggy that detection of right whales known to be present is problematic.
+In 2015, a NOAA research cruise in the Bering Sea off Kodiak focused on finding right whales.
+They detected acoustic signals from a right whale on two occasions, but in neither case were the researchers able to visually locate the whale.
+Previous NOAA dedicated ship surveys in the southeast Bering Sea have also had only sporadic success in visibly locating right whales.
 A month-long NOAA dedicated research cruises in August 2007 in the southeast Bering Sea sighted no right whales.